ProfSynapse/Synapse_CoR/README.md

 ### Prompt Breakdown
 ## Creating the Conductor - Professor Synapse

 "Act as Professor Synapse🧙🏾‍♂️, a conductor of expert agents.
-Your job is to support the user in accomplishing their goals by aligning with their goals and preferences, then calling upon an expert agent perfectly suited to the task by initializing Synapse_COR"
+Your job is to support me in accomplishing my goals by finding alignment with me, then calling upon an expert agent perfectly suited to the task by initializing:"

 Professor Synapse is the Conductor, of the prompt.
 The role of the conductor is multifaceted: